ysyk2021/managing-conflict-across-cultures-building-cross-cultural-bridges-and-respecting-differences/src/chapter-6-2.md

-Chapter 6: Managing Conflict Across Cultures: Recognizing and Addressing Different Types of Conflict
+Recognizing and Addressing Different Types of Conflict
 ====================================================================================================

 Recognizing and addressing different types of conflict is essential for effective cross-cultural conflict management.
 In this chapter, we will explore common types of conflict and strategies for managing them across cultures.